terra-money/docs/docs/develop/module-specifications/spec-slashing.md

 ### Begin-Block

-> This section was taken from the official Cosmos SDK docs, and placed here for your convenience to understand the Slashing module's parameters.
+> This section was taken from the official Cosmos SDK docs, and placed here for your convenience to understand the slashing module's parameters.

-At the beginning of each block, the Slashing module checks for evidence of infractions or downtime of validators, as well as double-signing and other low-level consensus penalties.
+At the beginning of each block, the slashing module checks for evidence of infractions or downtime of validators, double-signing, and other low-level consensus penalties.

-#### Evidence Handling
+#### Evidence handling

 Tendermint blocks can include evidence, which indicates that a validator committed malicious behavior.
-The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator an be accordingly punished.
+The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator an be punished.

 For some `Evidence` submitted in `block` to be valid, it must satisfy:

 `Evidence.Timestamp >= block.Timestamp - MaxEvidenceAge`

-Where `Evidence.Timestamp` is the timestamp in the block at height `Evidence.Height` and `block.Timestamp` is the current block timestamp.
+where `Evidence.Timestamp` is the timestamp in the block at height `Evidence.Height`, and `block.Timestamp` is the current block timestamp.

-If valid evidence is included in a block, the validator's stake is reduced by some penalty (`SlashFractionDoubleSign` for equivocation) of what their stake was when the infraction occurred (rather than when the evidence was discovered).
-We want to "follow the stake", i.e. the stake which contributed to the infraction should be slashed, even if it has since been redelegated or started unbonding.
+If valid evidence is included in a block, the validator's stake is reduced by some penalty (`SlashFractionDoubleSign` for equivocation) of what their stake was when the infraction occurred instead of when the evidence was discovered.
+We want to follow the stake, i.e. the stake which contributed to the infraction should be slashed, even if it has since been redelegated or has started unbonding.

-We first need to loop through the unbondings and redelegations from the slashed validator and track how much stake has since moved:
+The unbondings and redelegations from the slashed validator are looped through, and the amount of stake that has moved is tracked:

 ```go
 slashAmountUnbondings := 0